ekuric/openshift/_rhev/vm_create.md

                           wheather or not to attach additional storage from storage domain to this VM

+  --vmdiskpreallocated VMDISKPREALLOCATED
+                          For new VM use preallocted disk instead of thin, by default RHEV will use thin if preallocated is not specified

+    --diskpreallocated DISKPREALLOCATED
+                          If there is additional disk added to VM this will define will be disk be preallocated instead of default thin

+   --numdisks NUMDISKS   how many disks to attach to particular VM - be
+                         reasonalbe, trying to attach too many disks will not work due to kernel limits

 ```

 It is assumed that only one core per socket hardware supports, in all examples below it is